-Rachel Emms-Hobbins and Sarah Riach are both lecturers with vast experience in the industry.
+Rachel Emms and Sarah Riach are both lecturers with vast experience in the industry.
 Both are ideally suited, then, to tell you everything that’s worth knowing about studying Performing Arts at Sunderland.

 You’ll get the chance to showcase your skills before you get here

-As part of your application, you will perform a minute-long audition in your chosen field.
-This is a great opportunity for you to show off your strengths to staff and other students and also acts as an informal open day where you can mingle and get to know the University better.
-“We do it very different to other universities,” says Sarah.
+As part of your application, you'll perform a minute-long audition in your chosen field.
+This is a great opportunity for you to show off your strengths to staff and fellow students and also acts as an informal open day where you can mingle and get to know the University better.
+“We do it very differently to other universities,” says Sarah.
 “It’s a nice applicant day where we have current and past students on hand to give you a little tour of the facilities.
 We are always told how relaxed we make students feel and how much of a community environment we have here.”

 You don’t have to study only one Performing Arts discipline

 Here at Sunderland, you'll be able to explore any of our disciplines depending on your interests, thanks to our flexible modules.
 This means you can choose to study any combination of Performing Arts disciplines.
 “You can study dance, drama and music or you can pick and choose from all three based on your interests,” Sarah adds.
 “You could choose drama with a bit of music, or dance with a bit of drama.
 We do a lot of popular performance, cabaret and musical theatre, which combines all three disciplines.”

 Once you’re here, you’ll be a part of a warm community